-- (a) The annual financial statements audited by the University's auditors should be sent to the Finance Committee as it presents the final outcome of the University's investments for the financial year. - (b) To enhance communication between the Finance Committee and the Audit Committee for matters relevant to both Committees, cross-membership between the committees is recommended. - (c) The modus operandi regarding the audit of the annual financial statements includes: - i. to meet with the external auditor to discuss their annual audit plan, results of the annual audit and recommendations, and to review management letters prepared by them, if any; - ii. to consider the necessary actions required to ensure recommendations from the external auditors are properly addressed and acted upon.
+- (a) The annual financial statements audited by the University's auditors should be sent to the Finance Committee as it presents the final outcome of the University's investments for the financial year. - (b) To enhance communication between the Finance Committee and the Audit Committee for matters relevant to both Committees, cross-membership between the committees is recommended. - (c) The modus operandi regarding the audit of the annual financial statements includes: - to meet with the external auditor to discuss their annual audit plan, results of the annual audit and recommendations, and to review management letters prepared by them, if any; - to consider the necessary actions required to ensure recommendations from the external auditors are properly addressed and acted upon.

-Chairman Lay member of Council
+Lay member of Council

-Members Five lay members of Council One external member
+Five lay members of Council

+One external member

-In attendance Vice-President (Administration) Director of Finance Director of Internal Audit Office
+Director of Finance

+Director of Internal Audit Office